Showing posts with label the writer's life. Show all posts

 So you know how we're always telling that nagging voice in our head, the one telling us how and why we can't do things, to take a hike?
 We're about to throw it a bone.
 Give it a cup of tea, tell it to get comfortable, because you've got some questions and you need answers.

 "That change I want to make, the risk I want to take: why shouldn't I do it?
-What's that?
 Tell me again, I don't think I heard you the first time."

-That nagging voice just gave you exactly what you need to take on that risk like a champ.
+Guess what?
+That nagging voice just gave you exactly what you need to take on that risk like Wonder Woman herself.

 Step 2 | Break it down